 Congenital CMV Hearing Loss

 Cytomegalovirus, or CMV, is the most common infectious cause of birth defects in the United States.
-About 1 out of 200 babies is born with congenital CMV.
+About 1 out of 200 babies are born with congenital CMV.
 One out of 5 babies with congenital CMV will have symptoms or long-term health problems, such as hearing loss.
 Hearing loss may progress from mild to severe during the first two years of life, which is a critical period for language learning.
 Over time, hearing loss can affect your child’s ability to develop communication, language, and social skills.

 Some babies with signs of congenital CMV at birth may benefit from medicines.